+There will be a ladies programme organised on Tuesday and Thursday.

 Internet

 All information will be published on www.natochess.com/2019 Hopefully many questions will be answered over there.

 If you have more questions do not hesitate to ask us by mail: j.hilgert@kas-soldatenbetreuung.de KarlKoopmeiners@bundeswehr.org